aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/06-launch-pc.md

 #### What's Happening in the Background

-When the **pcluster create** command is executed, AWS ParallelCluster generates an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to generate an infrastructure in AWS.
+When the **pcluster create-cluster** command is executed, AWS ParallelCluster generates an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to generate an infrastructure in AWS.
 The bulk of the work is done in AWS and once the create is launched, you don't need to keep AWS ParallelCluster running.
 If you want to see AWS CloudFormation generating the infrastructure, you can view the [CloudFormation console](https://console.aws.amazon.com/cloudformation/).
 The following image shows cluster creation in the CloudFormation console.

 ![ParallelCluster CloudFormation](/images/hpc-aws-parallelcluster-workshop/pc-cloudformation.png)